-210. But if all the World shall observe Pretences of one kind, and Actions of another; Arts used to elude the Law, and the Trust of Prerogative (which is an Arbitrary Power in some things, left in the Prince's hand, to do good, not harm, to the People) employed contrary to the end, for which it was given, If the People shall find the Ministers, and subordinate Magistrates chosen, suitable to such ends, and favoured, or laid by proportionably [431] as they promote, or oppose them: If they see several Experiments made of Arbitrary Power, and that Religion underhand favoured, though publickly proclaimed against, which is readiest to introduce it, and the Operators in it supported as much as may be; and when that cannot be done, yet approved still, and liked the better, and a long Train of Actings shew the Councils all tending that way: how can a Man any more hinder himself from being perswaded in his own Mind, which way things are going; or from casting about how to save himself, than he could from believing the Captain of the Ship he was in, was carrying him, and the rest of the Company, to Algiers, when he found him always stearing that Course, though cross Winds, Leaks in his Ship, and want of Men, and Provisions, did often force him to turn his Course another way, for some time, which he steadily returned to again, as soon as the Wind, Weather, and other Circumstances would let him?
+210. But if all the World shall observe Pretences of one kind, and Actions of another; Arts used to elude the Law, and the Trust of Prerogative (which is an Arbitrary Power in some things left in the Prince's hand to do good, the end for which it was given, if the People shall find the Ministers and subordinate Magistrates chosen suitable to such ends, and favoured, or laid by proportionably as they promote, or oppose them: If they see several Experiments made of Arbitrary Power, and that Religion underhand favoured, though publickly proclaimed against, which is readiest to introduce it, and the Operators in it supported as much as may be 3 and when that cannot be done, yet approved still and liked the better, and a long Train of Actings shew the Councils all tending that way: How can a Man any more hinder himfelf from being perswaded in his own Mind, which way things are going; or from casting a-bout how to save himself, than he could from believing the Captain of the Ship he was in, was carrying him and the rest of the Company to Algiers, when he found him always steering that Course, though cross Winds, Leaks in his Ship, and want of Men and Provisions did often force him to turn his Course another way for some time, which he steadily returned to again, as foon as the Wind, Weather, and other Circumfrances would let him?

-CHAP.
-XIX.
+C H A P. XIX.

-Of the Dissolution of Governments. ←
+Of the Dissolution of Government.

-211. HE that will, with any clearness, speak of the Dissolution of Government, ought, in the first place, to distinguish between the Dissolution of the Society, and the Dissolution of the Government.
-That which makes the Community, and brings Men out of the loose State of Nature, into one Politick Society, is the Agreement, which every one has, with the rest, to incorporate and act as one Body, and so be one distinct Commonwealth.
-The usual, and almost only way, whereby this Union is dissolved, is the Inroad of foreign Force making a Conquest upon them.
-For in that Case, (not being able to maintain and support themselves, as one intire, and independent Body) the Union belonging to that Body, which consisted therein, must necessarily cease, and so every one return to the state he was in before, with a liberty to shift for himself, and provide for his own Safety, as he thinks fit, in some other Society.
-Whenever the Society is dissolved, 'tis certain, the Government of that Society cannot remain.
-Thus Conquerors Swords [433] often cut up Governments by the Roots, and mangle Societies to pieces, separating the subdued or scattered multitude from the Protection of, and Dependence on that Society which ought to have preserved them from violence.
-The World is too well instructed in, and too forward to allow of this way of dissolving of Governments, to need any more to be said of it; and there wants not much Argument to prove, that where the Society is dissolved, the Government cannot remain: that being as impossible, as for the Frame of an house to subsist when the Materials of it are scattered and displaced by a Whirlwind, or jumbled into a confused heap by an Earthquake.
+211. I E that will with any clearness speak of the Dissolution of Government, ought, in the first place to distinguish between the Disfolution of the Society, and the Diffolution of the Government.
+That which makes the Community, and brings Men out of the loose State of Nature, into one Politick Society, is the Agreement which every one has with the rest to incorporate and act as one Body, and so be one distinct Commonwealth.
+The usual, and almost only way whereby this Union is diffolved, is the Inroad of Foreign Force making a Conquest up-on them.
+For in that Case, (not being able to maintain and support themselves as one intire and independent Body) the Union belonging to that Body which consisted therein, must necesfarily cease, and so every one return to the state he was in before, with a liberty to shift for himself, and provide for his own Safety as he thinks fit in some other Society.
+Whenever the Society is dissolved, itis certain the Government of that Society cannot remain.
+Thus Conquerours Swords often cut up Governments by the Roots, and mangle Societies to pieces, separating the Digitized by Google subdued or scattered Multitude from the Protection of, and Dependence on that Society which ought to have preserved them from violence.
+The World is too well instructed in, and too forward to allow of this way of dissolving of Governments to need any more to be said of it; and there wants not much Argument to prove, that where the Society is dissolved, the Government cannot remain; that being as impossible, as for the Frame of an House to subsist when the Materials of it are scattered and discipated by a Whirl-wind, or jumbled into a confused heap by an Earthquake.

-212. Besides this over-turning, from without, Governments are dissolved from within,
+212. Besides this over-turning from without, Governments are dissolved from within,